tjtsai/SegmentalDTW/README.md

 ## Citation

 TJ Tsai.
 "Segmental DTW: A Parallelizable Alternative to Dynamic Time Warping" in Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2021, pp. 106-110.

+## Acknowledgments

+This material is based upon work supported by the National Science Foundation under Grant No. 1948531.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.